 Wrapping Up Your One Day In Yellowstone Itinerary

-At this point, the sun has set and you are likely exhausted from such a busy day in Yellowstone.
+At this point, the sun has set and you are likely exhausted from such a busy day visiting Yellowstone National Park.

 But no doubt you’ve seen and done everything that has inspired your next trip back to the park – or adding on a second day.